East Asian Track

 *Students who test out of three years or more of a language must take an additional year of that language or another East Asian language to satisfy the Barnard language requirement.

-*Note that in all East Asian language courses, the minimum grade required to advance from one level to the next is a B-.
+*In all East Asian language courses, the minimum grade required to advance from one level to the next is a B-.

-Asian Humanities UN1400 Colloquium on Major Texts
+Asian Humanities UN 1400 Colloquium on Major Texts

 Two of the following survey courses:

-Asian Civ.
-UN1365 Introduction to Tibetan Civilization
+4. Asian Civ.
+UN 1365 Introduction to Tibetan Civilization

 Students must meet the following prerequisite prior to declaring an AMEC minor in the East Asia Track: Two years of Chinese, Japanese, Korean, or Tibetan.
-These must be either taken at Columbia or proficiency proven through a placement examination.
+These must be either taken at Columbia or proficiency is proven through a placement examination.